 - Cultural Resources – All clients participate in a Cultural Resource Group and/or cultural activity when there is an opportunity in the community.
 Youth learn traditional Native American games as well as other cultural traditions.
 In addition, a supervised sweat lodge is available on the premises for those clients who choose to participate.

 - On-Site Counseling – Residents participate in weekly Individual and Group Counseling at the SHCCS program.
 Family counseling is available and offered when approved by the placing agency and deemed appropriate by the treatment team.
-SHCCS also utilize other local mental health agencies for counseling, if requested or if residents were receiving previous mental health services from an outside agency.
+SHCCS also utilizes other local mental health agencies for counseling, if requested or if residents were receiving previous mental health services from an outside agency.

 - Individualized Case Management – SHCCS has a full-time Case Manager on staff to work with residents and their treatment teams, to establish treatment and discharge plans.
 The Case Manager works closely with all resources to coordinate services to best meet each resident’s needs.